pwdd/pwdd.github.io/_posts/2016-09-01-medium-difficulty-level-on-TTT.md

   (mapv #(nth board %) indexes-combo))
 ```

-From there, it was just a matter of writing which one of the rules.
-As I had used a multimethod to get the move of a player based on its role, there was not a lot of chances to be done.
+From there, it was just a matter of writing each one of the rules.
+As I had used a multimethod to get the move of a player based on its role, there was not many changes to be done.
 This is how the medium player `select-spot` looks like:

 ```clojure
 (defn play-based-on-rules